Skip to navigation Skip to content

 Background

 Quebec encourages educational institutions to set an example by offering students a generally higher level of food literacy, as well as healthy, local and eco-responsible foods that include a sufficient amount of fruits and vegetables each day, and as few ready-to-eat or ultra-processed foods as possible.
-But the ability of First Nations, Metis and Inuit people to access the traditional foods that constitute a healthy, culturally appropriate diet is being hampered by the operations of various industries (forestry, agriculture, mining and hydroelectricity), government regulations, recreational activities and climate change.
+But the ability of First Nations, Métis and Inuit people to access the traditional foods that constitute a healthy, culturally appropriate diet is being hampered by the operations of various industries (forestry, agriculture, mining and hydroelectricity), government regulations, recreational activities and climate change.

-It has been shown that traditional Native food provides a healthy diet that includes essential supplies of iron, zinc, vitamins (A, B, C, D), minerals and proteins.
+It has been shown that traditional Indigenous food provides a healthy diet that includes essential supplies of iron, zinc, vitamins (A, B, C, D), minerals and proteins.
 It's rich in animal protein derived from hunting and trapping (game and fish, in particular), and places heavy emphasis on seasonal berries--strawberries, raspberries, blackberries, gooseberries, blueberries, cloudberries, etc.)

 The Challenges

 Providing students and school communities with the opportunity to make informed food choices has been shown in the past to build regional food systems and increase food autonomy.
 Both sustainable and resilient, these food systems promote the health of individuals, communities and the planet.
-However, First Nations find it difficult to establish solid food supply and educational initiatives due to the fact that, in the past, residential schools have contributed to a climate of mistrust toward school food, because food was previously used for purposes of assimilation and research on Indigenous children.
+However, Indigenous communities find it difficult to establish solid food supply and educational initiatives due to the fact that, in the past, residential schools have contributed to a climate of mistrust toward school food, because food was previously used for purposes of assimilation and research on Indigenous children.

 • Healthy foods are often more expensive, and fresh food is less readily available in First Nations communities, especially in the more remote areas.